 Discipline: Impairment Issues

-Fact sheet from Canadian Centre for Occupational Health and Safety on impairment at work and means to address it.
+A fact sheet from the Canadian Centre for Occupational Health and Safety on impairment at work and means to address it.

 Contact Petley-Hare today!

-For competitive market rates, comprehensive coverage and customized solutions for all your risk protection requirements, it’s important you speak to an expert insurance broker.
-At Petley-Hare, our brokers work with you to create tailor-made solutions to ensure you have the right coverage in place for maximum protection.
+You must speak to an expert insurance broker for competitive market rates, comprehensive coverage, and customized solutions for all your risk protection requirements.
+At Petley-Hare, our brokers work with you to create tailor-made solutions to ensure you have the right coverage for maximum protection.